nikitavoloboev/alfred-learn-anything/readme.md

 # Thank you 💙

-Big thank you to [Vitor](https://github.com/vitorgalvao) who kindly shared the script to parse the markdown files
+Big thank you to [Vitor](https://github.com/vitorgalvao) who kindly shared the script to parse the markdown files and [Dean](https://github.com/deanishe) who sorted out the mess I was doing with trying to set this workflow up.